 Paper tube packaging and product boxes are great for keeping your candles from rolling or cracking within shipping boxes or containers.
 Durable corrugated shipping boxes are a good option for packing and shipping tin or glass candles, while mailers work well for pillar candles and tea lights.

 Keep a good supply of shipping labels, plus a tape dispenser and packing tape, at your candle packing station.
 For cushioning and wrapping, consider stocking up on tissue paper, cornstarch packing peanuts, and air pillows.
 (For more ideas, check out our post on bubble wrap alternatives to find the right packaging materials for your candles.)

 How to ship a candle: a simple guide

 With a little advance planning and a methodical approach, shipping candles isn’t a difficult job.
 And like other repetitive tasks, it will gradually become easier and take less time.

 Here are the steps to keep in mind when packing and shipping your candles.

 1. Set up an account with your courier of choice, such USPS, UPS, or FedEx.

 2. Order your supplies, which could include:

-- Packaging materials (boxes, mailers, box fillers etc.)
+- Packaging materials (paper tube packaging or product boxes, shipping boxes, mailers, box fillers etc.)

 - Wrapping supplies (tissue paper, tape, stickers, stamps etc.)